-This is my “Village to Village” pet project where I take a picture of a village sign and drop a little knowledge about said village with some help from Guampedia.
+This is #5 in my V2V project where I post a picture of a village sign and some info about the village.

 Give it up for my home village!
 MUNGI TOWN!
 Woop woop!

 Mangilao derives its name from the word ilao, which means to look for something.
 In the past, hunters and fishermen would go to Mangilao to search for crabs, deer, wild pigs, and fish.
 The mayor of Mangilao is Nonito “Nito” Castro Blas and he has been the mayor since 1988.
 Makes me wonder who holds the record for longest Guam Mayor in office.

 Mangilao seems to me like it’s actually two villages.
 One side of Mangilao is the location for a number of GovGuam agencies: Department of Corrections, Department of Youth Affairs, Department of Agriculture and Department of Public Health and Social Services.
 That side of Mangilao is also the center of Guam’s higher education campuses – University of Guam, Guam Community College and Pacific Islands University.
 Other notable schools in Mangilao are Henry B. Price Elementary School, Father Duenas Memorial School, and my high school alma mater, George Washington Senior High School.
 (GO GECKOS!)